MrMinemeet/Install7zz/README.md

 # Description
-Script to install the official 7z from https://www.7-zip.org/
+Script to install the official 7-Zip (64-bit Linux x86-64) from https://www.7-zip.org/
 Keep in mind that it might not take te newest since the version is currently hard-coded

 # How to install?